TheGamingVan/RapidMCP/README.md

 - an MCP server generated from an OpenAPI spec,
 - and optional filesystem MCP tools (via `npx @modelcontextprotocol/server-filesystem`).

-It is designed for tool-driven workflows against the RapidPipeline API (or another compatible API), with Gemini used for planning and response generation.
+It is designed for tool-driven workflows against the RapidPipeline API, with Gemini used for planning and response generation.

 ## Architecture